The Manual Locking Differential Has Become the Manual Transmission of Off-Roading

 Many of these systems also engage the vehicle’s brakes to stop wheelspin.
-The result is incredibly capable off-roader, even with very little driver input.
+The result is an incredibly capable off-roader, even with very little driver input.

 Next, learn more about the differences between AWD vs full time 4WD or find out whether you need a locking differential in the video below: